dapplo/Dapplo.Dopy/README.md

 * Correct wrong formats, reformat etc
 * Smart pasting: depending on the active application the clipboard can have different content.
 This should allow applications which currently don't integrate to work with each other.
 * Filters / Tools
-* Sharing with services
+* Sharing with services (call TinyPNG on files)
-* Network synchronization
+* Network synchronization (exchange contents with other running Dopy instances)
-* Open with
+* Open with (send contents to applications which are not running, or don't work directly with the clipboard)
-* Survice reboots
+* Survive reboots
 * Addons
 * API for other applications, to make it easier to have application interaction. e.g. Skype can tell use what formats it supports?
 And we can store "skype.exe" and formats XYZ